-Present management of our water quality includes the following: (1) monthly monitoring of an existing element called tetrachloroethylene (PCE), which was first discovered in 1986, (2) continuous pumping and aeration of interceptor well #1 to contain and remove PCE from our water aquifer, (3) hourly checks, continuous sampling and testing, (4) boil advisories issued after water main breaks or loss of water service in various parts of our distribution network, (5) hydrant flushing to remove mineral deposits and air pockets that accumulate within the distribution mains, (6) when repairing service lines, all piping discovered to be of lead construction is replaced with new plastic lines, and (7) required backflow prevention devices on all customers service lines.
+Present management of our water quality includes the following: (1) monthly monitoring of an existing element called tetrachloroethylene (PCE), which was first discovered in 1986, (2) continuous pumping and aeration of interceptor well #1 to contain and remove PCE from our water aquifer, (3) hourly checks on treatment processes, continuous sampling and testing, (4) boil advisories issued after water main breaks or loss of water service in various parts of our distribution network, (5) hydrant flushing to remove mineral deposits and air pockets that accumulate within the distribution mains, (6) when repairing service lines, all piping discovered to be of lead construction is replaced with new plastic lines, and (7) required backflow prevention devices on all customers service lines.
 There are approximately 90 miles of water mains in the city's distribution system.
 We are currently trying to replace one mile per year of water mains based upon age and condition of the main.
-The 2 MG East Norwood Tank received a new coating system on the interior/exterior of tank.
-Currently, we are in the final stages of design for a 4.5 MGD Reverse Osmosis Plant.
-The Reverse Osmosis Plant is on schedule to start construction in 2023.
+In 2022 a large section of the 8 & 10-inch water main on Glendale Extension was replaced from Brentwood Drive to Swaney Court and is now in service.
+Construction of the new 6.0 MGD Reverse Osmosis Treatment Plant is on scheduled to begin in June of 2023.
+The City of Marietta nominated this project to the Ohio EPA for funding and received 10 million dollars of principal forgiveness towards the project.